SN7.16 — The Discourse on Opposition

 Then it occurred to Paccanīkasāta the brahmin: Why don't I approach the ascetic Gotama?
 Whatever the ascetic Gotama says, I will oppose it.

-It is not easy for one with an opposing mind, to understand well-spoken words;
+It is not easy for one with an opposing mind, to know well-spoken words;

 With a mind corrupted, and full of hostility.